• For Marketers

 7. Take Advantage of Posts:

 GMB’s Posts are a way to engage with your audience that is not unlike a social media channel.
-You can share info about an upcoming promotion, a new product, or a big announcement, and posts can be accompanied by a photo and a link.
+You can share info about an upcoming promotion, a new product, or a big announcement.
+And posts can be accompanied by a photo and a link.

 In an increasingly fast-moving digital world, users want to access up-to-date information as easily and quickly as possible.
 Ultimately, the small amount of time it takes to optimize your GMB listing is more than worth the increased visibility for your brand.